bkg2018/Bluety/Multilingual/mixeddefault.md

- Text outside directives  And here's `.all` text
+default text Text outside directives  And here's `.all` text